NGonline/Notes/Java.md

 ## Basic Features
 - `values()` method produces an array of the `enum` constants in the order in which they were declared.
 - When creating an `enum`, an associated class is produced by the compiler.
 This class is automatically inherited from `java.lang.Enum`.
 It's `Comparable` and `Serializable`.
+Since Java does not support multiple inheritance, an enum cannot extend anything else.
 - You can always safely compare `enum` instances using ==.
 - `static import` brings all the `enum` instance identifiers into the local namespace, so they don't need to be qualified:
 ```